ldvroditi/Franken/README.md

 Franken can be installed use the devtools package (and should only take from 3-5 minutes):

-Some packages might not install automatically when Franken is installed (such as FlowSOM) so please run:
+Some packages might not install automatically when Franken is installed (such as FlowSOM).
+In that case, please run:

 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 BiocManager::install("FlowSOM")

-To install the FlowSOM package separately first.

 Then run: